nictera/SoundProcessing_MatlabFunctions/README.md

-Matlab_Analysis
+SoundProcessing_MatlabFunctions
 ===============

-Matlab analysis and plotting functions
+Matlab sound analysis and plotting functions

 These are Mathworks Matlab functions for use in plotting and analyzing wav files.